soffes/blog/published/2012-08-10-app-net-is-dreaming-small/app-net-is-dreaming-small.markdown

 ---
-title: App.net is Dreaming Small
+tags:
-categories: industry
+- industry
 ---

+# App.net is Dreaming Small

 If you haven't heard, there is this new social network called [App.net](http://app.net).
 I don't like it.
 Here's why.